n1r7/crypto-info/README.md

 # crypto-info
-Create list of coins and exchanges using CoinLore API
+Using CoinLore API
+  -  Create Pandas dataframe
+  -  Save to CSV